Find the Best Torque Wrench for Mounting your Rifle Scopes! Suggestions and Recommendations!

 It delivers good accuracy although not as good as the Capri or the Vortex.
 The increments are in increments of 5 inch lbs. whereas the Capri and Vortex tools are in increments of 1 inch lbs.

 The lower price on this tool is definitely an enticing factor.
 If used correctly, according to instructions, this tool will fulfill the needs for most applications.
-If you’re into precision long range shooting I would encourage you to go with the Capri or Vortex.

 Check Out this Brief VIDEO!